CFM-MSG/Code_JFSE/README.md

 ### The State-of-the-art Performance

 #### Results on Standard Retrieval

+The overall comparison of our JFSE method and the compared methods on the four datasets.

 <br>

  <img src="https://github.com/CFM-MSG/Code_JFSE/blob/master/fig/standard.png" width="95%" />

 #### Results on Zero-shot Retrieval

+The overall comparison of our JFSE method and the compared methods for both seen class retrieval and unseen class retrieval on the four datasets.

 <br>

  <img src="https://github.com/CFM-MSG/Code_JFSE/blob/master/fig/zsl.png" width="95%" />

  #### Results on Generalized Zero-Shot Retrieval

+The overall comparison results of our JFSE method and the compared methods on Wikipedia and Pascal Sentences datasets.

 <br>

  <img src="https://github.com/CFM-MSG/Code_JFSE/blob/master/fig/gzsl.png" width="70%" />

 #### Results on Runtime Comparison

+The runtime comparison (in seconds) of typical GAN-based and discriminative approaches on Wikipedia and PKU-XMediaNet datasets.

  <img src="https://github.com/CFM-MSG/Code_JFSE/blob/master/fig/runtime.png" width="95%" />